Drafting the Indictment

 - The realities of the case, rather than theoretical legal possibilities which might arise

 - The risk of unnecessary complications for both the jury and the judge

-The prosecutor may be required to identify a selection of counts on which the trial should proceed, leaving a decision to be taken later whether to try any of the remainder - see the Criminal Practice Directions (CrimPD) 10.A.3 – 10A.6.
+The prosecutor may be required to identify a selection of counts on which the trial should proceed, leaving a decision to be taken later whether to try any of the remainder - see CrimPD 10.A.3 – 10A.6.

 It may at times, be appropriate to make use of sample counts as permitted by sections 17- 21 of the Domestic Violence, Crime and Victims Act 2004 – CrimPD 10.A.15 – 10A.20.

 There is no longer any requirement for the draft to be signed by the 'proper officer' of the court to convert it into the indictment.

 Section 2 of the 1933 Act was amended by s.116 Coroners and Justice Act 2009 to remove the former requirement for signature.
 This amendment reversed the effect of R v Clarke and McDaid UKHL 8 that an unsigned indictment was a nullity.

 In joint trials, the Crown Court must obtain the prosecutor's confirmation, in writing or orally, of the order in which the defendants' names are to be listed in the indictment – CrimPR 3.32

 It is important to bear in mind that defendants are called to give evidence in the order in which their names appear on the indictment.
 This means that a tactical decision may need to be made as to the order of defendants on the indictment, bearing in mind the evidence and the nature of the case.

 The defendant should be described in the indictment by first name(s) and surname.
 If the defendant uses an alias the following formula can be used: 'A.B otherwise known as C.D'.
 Do not use 'Mr', 'Mrs', or other such titles.